Special Education Visual And Performing Arts

 Theater- Creative Expression

-Develop knowledge and skills in acting through his/her own experience and imagination via or video
+Goal Stem 1 THE STUDENT will develop knowledge and skills in acting through his/her own experience and imagination via or video

 By month/date, THE STUDENT will use a voice output device to say a line on cue during a class skit 1 out of 2 opportunities for 5 consecutive days as observed and recorded by staff.